shivrajora/pyKobuki/README.md

 input:
 1. commands: list of bytes to be sent to the Kobuki

-This function sends commands to the Kobukid
+This function sends commands to the Kobuki (http://yujinrobot.github.io/kobuki/enAppendixProtocolSpecification.html)

+base_control(speed, radius)